Essenceia/Blake2/README.md

 # Blake2 RTL implementation

-Implementation of the Blake2 cryptographic hash function( RFC7693 ) in synthesizable RTL.
+Partial implementation of the Blake2 cryptographic hash function( RFC7693 ) in synthesizable RTL.
 This code was written in a configurable manner to support both BLAKE2 b and s variants.
+Does not support secret keys.

 :warning: This code was not optimized for power, performance or area.